 - Reasons

-- Shared planning of conversation
+- Shared Planning of our Conversations

-- Psychologically contracting our conversations
+- Psychologically Contracting our Conversations

-- Communication style
+- Communication Styles

-- Physical environment
+- Physical Environment

-- Having conversations
+- Having our conversation

+- Supportive Tools

-Ethnicity terminology
+Ethnicity Terminology

-Please note, that the term 'Black Caribbean,' aligns with School Census ethnicity terminology.
-It is acknowledged that many Black people of Caribbean heritage may identify themselves as African / African-Caribbean / Black / Black British, as opposed to the term 'Black Caribbean.'
+Please note, that the term 'Black Caribbean', aligns with School Census ethnicity terminology.
+It is acknowledged that many Black people of Caribbean heritage may identify themselves as African / African-Caribbean / Black / Black British, as opposed to the term 'Black Caribbean'.